AaltoSciComp/scicomp-docs/about/rse.rst

 For researchers
 ---------------

-You program or anylyze data in your daily work, and you know something is missing: your code and data is less organized, less efficient, less managed than others, and it's affecting the quality of your work.
+You program or analyze data in your daily work, and you know something is missing: your code and data is less organized, less efficient, less managed than others, and it's affecting the quality of your work.
 Or maybe you don't know how to start your project, or publish it.
 You're too busy with the